webhooksite/docs/docs/custom-actions.markdown

 * Variables defined in non-queued actions ordered *before* the queued action will be available to the action.
 * If several consecutive actions are marked as queued, and their delay is identical, they are considered a group and will pass variables and execute in order.
 * The amount of time until the queued actions are executed can vary by a few seconds.
-* Groups of queued actions have a total timeout of 120 seconds, at which the execution will be terminated.
+* Groups of queued actions have a total timeout of 120 seconds (300 seconds for Enterprise subscribers), at which the execution will be terminated.

 ## Replay